-Employees fund the short-term disability program through payroll deductions and can receive benefits when they are temporarily unable to work due to disability, including pregnancy.
-California's Employment Development department (EDD) also provides for paid family leave for employees who need time off to care for a seriously ill family member or to bond with a new child.
+Some people refer to this program as temporary disability insurance (TDI); in California, SDI and TDI are the same thing.
+California's Employment Development Department (EDD) also provides paid family leave for employees who need time off to care for a seriously ill family member or to bond with a new child.

 To collect short-term disability benefits, you must:

+Most SDI payments are started within two weeks of submitting a claim.
 You may be contacted by the EDD if they have any questions about your claim.

-As noted above, California employees may also receive benefits for time off spent caring for a seriously ill family member or bonding with a new child.
-The requirements for receiving paid family leave (PFL) are similar to the rules for receiving SDI for a disability.
-In 2017, you must be off work for a seven-day waiting period before you'll receive paid leave benefits.
+California employees can also receive cash benefits for time off spent caring for a seriously ill family member or bonding with a new child through the paid family leave (PFL) program.
+The requirements for receiving PFL are similar to the rules for receiving SDI for a disability: You no longer must be off work for a seven-day waiting period before you'll receive paid leave benefits.

-Employees are entitled to time off while they are unable to work due to pregnancy or childbirth under California's pregnancy disability leave law, discussed above.
-Once the employee is able to work, she can begin using her Family Rights Act leave for parenting—and she will still have a full 12-weeks of leave to take off.
+Employees are entitled to time off while they're unable to work due to pregnancy or childbirth under California's pregnancy disability leave law, discussed above.
+Once an employee is able to work, they can begin using CFRA leave for parenting—and they will still have a full 12 weeks of leave to take off.
 California is more generous than other states in this regard.

-However, you should consider talking to an attorney if your employer is not cooperating in giving you the time off you need or if you are uncertain of your leave rights or how the various leave laws work together.
-California has a number of leave laws: Not only does it provide paid disability benefits for pregnant employees, but it also has separate laws providing for pregnancy disability leave and family leave.
+Consider talking to an attorney if your employer isn't cooperating in giving you the time off you need or if you're uncertain of your leave rights or how the various leave laws work together.
+California has a number of leave laws: Not only does the state provide paid disability benefits for pregnant employees, but it also has separate laws providing for pregnancy disability leave and family leave.
 In addition, the federal FMLA may apply to your situation.

 The result of so many leave laws is that employees have a lot of protection—but it can get confusing to figure out which laws apply to your situation.